hsf-training/hsf-training-databases-basics/_episodes/10-text-based-search.md

 ---

 # Text Based Queries
+Lets first understand why Opensearch has advantages on full text-based search compared to mySQL (SQL).

+MySQL/SQL Limitations:

+- Relational Structure: MySQL is optimized for structured, relational data, not large-scale text search.
+Full-Text Search: MySQL uses FULLTEXT indexes but is slower for full-text search as it lacks advanced text analysis and efficient indexing for unstructured data.
+- Row-Based Indexing: It indexes rows, requiring more resources to scan large text fields.

+OpenSearch (NoSQL) Advantages:

+- Inverted Index: OpenSearch uses an inverted index, making text search faster by indexing individual terms, not rows.
+- Scalability: OpenSearch is built for horizontal scaling, distributing data and queries across nodes.
+- Text Processing: It has built-in analyzers (tokenization, stemming), making it ideal for fast, accurate full-text search.
+- Real-Time: OpenSearch excels at handling dynamic, real-time searches across large datasets.

 Opensearch is a powerful search and analytics engine that excels in handling text-based queries efficiently.
 Understanding how to construct and utilize text-based queries in Opensearch is crucial for effective data retrieval and analysis.

-This guide will delve into the concepts and techniques involved in Opensearch text-based queries.
+This section will delve into the concepts and techniques involved in Opensearch text-based queries.

 # Match Query: